redyddm/reco_reviews/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
+├── main.py            <- code to run the pipeline
 │
 └── src                 <- Source code for use in this project.
     │